CaitHRobinson/private-rental-efficiency/cluster/README.md

 # cluster-analysis
 K-means clustering is used to derive our final classification.
 In this section we show how k-means clustering is carried out.
-We also include a dataset with the final OA scale classification for England and Wales.
+We also include a [dataset of the final classification](https://github.com/CaitHRobinson/private-rental-efficiency/blob/main/cluster/PRS_EPC_OA_clusters_9.zip) for OA in England and Wales.

 **K-means clustering:** K-means iteratively relocates data points between a predefined set of k clusters.
 Each observation belongs to the cluster with the nearest mean.
 Clusters have a high degree of similarity within, and low degree of similarity between them.
 We use a MacQueen variation that recalculates cluster centroids each time it iterates over a datapoint, until they converge.